Cultural keystone species: Significance

-White pine in North America
+Examples in North America

+White pine

 The white pine (Pinus strobus L.), found across northeastern North America, is a cultural keystone species for the Kitcisakik Algonquin community in Quebec.
 The tree is prevalent in legends and myths that are central to the culture, history, and identity of the Kitcisakik.
 The tree is said to offer protection to the people because of its large size when mature, and provides a home to bald eagles, a sacred species for Algonquin societies.
 Parts of the tree are also used in material goods and medicines, and the species is considered to be irreplaceable by the Kitcisakik, who rely on the services the white pine offers to both humans and the environment.

 The white pine is currently threatened by logging and environmental changes and the Kitcisakik are central in efforts to modify practices so that the species will survive.
 The researchers that identified the white pine as the cultural keystone species of the Kitcisakik using Garibaldi and Turner's methodology and community interviews note that the tree is not only culturally significant, but ecologically as well - it provides services to animals such as birds, moose, and marten.
 The identification of this tree as a cultural keystone species offers insight into how and why culturally important components of the environment should be considered when developing natural resource management and restoration strategies.
 The inclusion of the white pine's cultural significance in these strategies may ensure that cultural needs are considered alongside environmental and economic priorities.

+Western red-cedar

+Western red-cedar (Thuja plicata) is a cultural keystone species for the First Nations cultures of the Pacific Northwest Coast of North America, such as the Tsimshian, Haida, Heiltsuk, and Kwakwaka’wakw.
+It provides wood, bark, and roots for various uses such as canoes, clothing, baskets, and ceremonies.
+It is considered a sacred gift from the Creator and features in many stories and rituals.

+Red laver seaweed

+Red laver seaweed (Porphyra abbottiae) is a cultural keystone species for the Coast Tsimshian, Haida, Heiltsuk, Kwakwaka’wakw, and other coastal peoples of British Columbia.
+It is harvested, dried, and eaten as a nutritious food.
+It requires detailed knowledge and skills to collect and process, and is valued as a trade item and a medicine.
+It is also associated with seasonal indicators, taboos, and narratives.

+Wapato

+Wapato (Sagittaria latifolia) is a cultural keystone species for the Katzie and other Sto:lo peoples of British Columbia.
+It is an aquatic plant that produces edible tubers.
+It was formerly a staple food and trade item for many groups, especially the Katzie.
+It was cultivated and managed in wetlands, but its use declined with the introduction of the potato and the loss of habitat.